1TeaL/DekuRor2/README.md

     	- Added 3 supers- costs 50 plus ultra.
             - Power mode- 1,000,000% Detroit Delaware Smash- pulling enemies in with Delaware Smash and then freezing them with a Detroit smash for massive damage.
             - Shoot Style mode- Final Smash- Dash forward, pulling enemies in and then igniting them with a Final Smash for massive damage.
-            - Quirk mode- Fa Jin- pulling enemies in with Delaware Smash and then freezing them with a Detroit smash for massive damage
+            - Quirk mode- Fa Jin- Activate Fa Jin, enabling the use of 100% moves without any health costs as well as boosting damage.

     - *REMOVED*
     	- *NEW*